ArvinthC3000/SmartWatch-V2/README.md

 # SmartWatch

->In this repository, a web-based SmartWatch had been designed using Bootstrap, Flex and various tools
+In this repository,I have designed a web-based SmartWatch using various tools including Bootstrap, Flex and so on.
+As a progress in my learning process, I've learned some new css attributes and how to manipulate that in Javascript.

 ### Features